March 3, 2025

 To use it, just click “File” and select “New Screen Recording.”

-9 tips for recording video
+9 tips for recording professional audio on Android

 Recording videos to upload on your social media channels or website will go more smoothly when you're prepared.